We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 She quickly noticed that science-based work was easy for her and that she enjoyed it a lot.
 In the Albert Schweitzer Foundation’s Science Department, she was able to further expand this qualification and her professional expertise.

-With Expertise for Animals, Eva, together with Sophie and Marie, wants to create a work environment that is organized in a hierarchy-free manner and can thus develop the skills and knowledge of each person to the maximum.
+With Expertise for Animals, Eva, together with Sophie, Stephanie and Marie, wants to create a work environment that is organized in a hierarchy-free manner and can thus develop the skills and knowledge of each person to the maximum.
 In this way, Expertise for Animals can draw attention to the problematic human-animal relations with great strength and at the same time work on drastically changing it.

 Justice is a deeply rooted guiding principle of Marietheres.
 It motivates her to use her work so that nonhuman animals can live free from violence, abuse and exploitation.
 In addition, she has an understanding of empathy that transcends species boundaries and includes all living beings.
 By founding her own organization, she wants to actively bring about positive changes for nonhuman animals.
-Together with Eva and Sophie, Marietheres sees the special opportunity to use ideas and arguments effectively for a social change towards more justice and empathy for nonhuman animals.
+Together with Eva, Stephanie and Sophie, Marietheres sees the special opportunity to use ideas and arguments effectively for a social change towards more justice and empathy for nonhuman animals.

 Sophie has always been passionate about nonhuman animals, so studying veterinary medicine was the logical consequence.
 During her studies, areas of interest and competencies in areas such as animal welfare and behavioural research emerged.
 In addition, animal-ethics and the power relations in which humans and nonhuman animals live (with each other) played an increasingly important role in the consideration of these disciplines.
 She was able to deepen these aspects during her employment at the Albert Schweitzer Foundation.
 As well as the handling and processing of scientific information as a research assistant at Doctors Against Animal Experiments.